Mircea Coșea: Life and career

 Following an investigation by the CNSAS into Securitate archives (August–October 2005), it was confirmed that Coșea had served as a secret police officer in service of the Communist authorities; the CNSAS was not, however, able to indicate whether he had actually been responsible for political repression.
 He rejected the verdict entirely, stressing that it contradicted the fact that he had worked abroad during much of the period.
 According to his version, the Securitate's Espionage Department (Direcția de Informații Externe, DIE) had repeatedly tried to recruit him during his stay in Switzerland.
 Additionally, he indicated that, in 1980, the DIE had kidnapped him and kept him secluded for almost a month, with the intention of obtaining his collaboration, that his daughter was threatened with physical harm, and that, eventually, he was released in exchange for pledging to renounce his office in Geneva (and giving the impression that this was his own decision).
 Coșea also stated that he was forced to wear an orthopedic cast over his leg, to give the impression that his disappearance was due to an automobile accident.

 In November 2006, it was rumored that Mircea Coșea weighed the possibility of leaving the PNL and siding with the dissident faction around Gheorghe Flutur and Theodor Stolojan (the Liberal Democratic Party).
-On January 25, 2007, the CNSAS took a second vote on the matter of his past activities, and established that he had been responsible for political policing, causing Coșea to file a complaint.
+On 25 January 2007, the CNSAS took a second vote on the matter of his past activities, and established that he had been responsible for political policing, causing Coșea to file a complaint.

-He ultimately resigned from the PNL on March 14, 2007, indicating that he had felt marginalized inside its group of MEPs.
+He ultimately resigned from the PNL on 14 March 2007, indicating that he had felt marginalized inside its group of MEPs.
 Despite this move, Coșea denied that he had plans to join the other Romanian Identity, Tradition, Sovereignty members inside the Greater Romania Party.
 He also dismissed the notion that the ITS represented a far right ideology, and argued that his presence would be a sign of actual moderation.
 This came at a time when the PNL was reviewing an internal directive to exclude former Securitate collaborators.

+Coșea was married, and fathered a daughter (born 1970).
+He died on 18 December 2025, at the age of 83.